Solveware3/Emotion-Classification-Thesis/README.md

 2. Perform real-time ⚡⏱️ emotion classification for a sentence on the emotion classification page, allowing users to test the model's ability to classify emotions directly from the interface.

-# Folder Structure
+# Folder Structure 🗂️
 ## Application
-This folder contains the application code.
+This folder [Application](./Application) contains the application code - the implementation of the Streamlit-based interface for emotion classification and data visualization.

 ## Dataset
-This folder contains the datasets used for training and testing the model.
-It includes data in both Indonesian and English.
-The data is already split into three sets with the following proportions:
+This folder [Dataset](./Dataset) Houses the datasets used for training and testing the model.
+The data is organized and split as follows:
 - 70% for training
 - 15% for validation
 - 15% for testing
+Datasets are available in both Indonesian and English.

 ## Dictionary
-This folder contains the slang word dictionaries created by the authors and a combined file from five slang dictionaries used in the preprocessing steps.
+This folder [Dictionary](./Dictionary) Contains the slang word dictionaries utilized during the preprocessing stage, including:
+- Custom slang word dictionary created by the authors.
+- A combined file incorporating entries from five other slang dictionaries.

 ## Model
-This folder stores the trained best-performing model file with a .pth extension.
+This folder [Model](./Model) Stores the trained best-performing model file in .pth format, representing the IndoBERT Large Phase 2 model.

 ## Contributors
 - Belinda Mutiara
 - Florencia
 - Gabrielle Felicia Ariyanto

+---
 ## References
 <a id="reference-1">[1.
 Saputri, M. S., Mahendra, R., & Adriani, M. (2018).
 Emotion Classification on Indonesian Twitter Dataset.
 Proceedings of the 2018 International Conference on Asian Language Processing, IALP 2018, 90–95.
 Institute of Electrical and Electronics Engineers Inc.](https://doi.org/10.1109/IALP.2018.8629262)